randeep-k11/system-design-HLD/Design-Mobile-Check-In-Application/README.md

                    },
                  ]
            ```
-      2. Location Summary Service : Fetch popularity metrics, such as total check-ins and average ratings, for nearby locations.
+      2. Location Summary Service: Fetch popularity metrics, such as total check-ins and average ratings, for nearby locations.
            ``` json
              POST /location-summaries
                Request: